capslock321/aiomojang/README.rst

 ===============================

-**Documentation can be found at:** https://aiomojang.readthedocs.io/en/master/ **Examples can be found in the examples folder on this repository:** aiomojang/examples
+**Documentation can be found at:** https://aiomojang.readthedocs.io/en/master/ :raw-html:`<br />`
+**Examples can be found in the examples folder on this repository:** https://github.com/capslock321/aiomojang/tree/master/examples

 .. code-block:: python